 You know there sometimes just aren’t enough hours in the day.
-But the good news is there has been an increasing presence of new technology over the past couple years to help save time on tedious tasks, such as patient documentation.
+But the good news is there has been an increasing presence of new technology over the past couple years.
+This technology has been designed to help save time on tedious tasks, such as patient documentation.

 We’ve all been there, it’s the end of the day, you’re typing out some tedious reports and you think to yourself “There has to be a better way to do this!”

 The fact is, you’ve probably thought about using voice recognition software a couple times.
 But, then just started coming up with reasons that it wouldn’t work.